top of page

 $95-120/sheet

 There are roughly 3 pieces of plywood per square (100 sq. ft.) of roofing.
-Plywood has recently be priced similar to gold due to the pandemic, but has since gone back down to normal(ish) prices.
-You can expect your contractor to charge if plywood needs to be replaced due to water damaged or delamination.
+Plywood has recently been priced similar to gold due to the pandemic but has since gone back down to normal(ish) prices.
+You can expect your contractor to charge if plywood needs to be replaced due to water damage or delamination.
 Make sure to ask for pictures if this situation happens to you.
-If you’re changing your roof from a tile or cedar to asphalt, standing seam metal, or synthetic you will most likely want to be prepared for a “Full Resheet”.
-To understand this additional cost take the total squares of your roof and multiply by 3 sheets.
+If you’re changing your roof from a tile or cedar to asphalt, standing seam metal, or synthetic you will most likely want to be prepared for a “Full Re-sheet”.
+To understand this additional cost, take the total squares of your roof and multiply by 3 sheets.
 It’s also important to factor (5-15%) waste into these calculations because most roofs have angles that create unusable materials.

 3 tab Asphalt Shingles: